rwebaz/Carbon-Free-Footprint-Project/README.md

-# CarbonFreeFootprint
+#Carbon Free Footprint
-An analysis of establishing a Carbon Free Footprint when operating a BC Northern Lights Bloombox "Full Blast" 24/7
+An analysis establishing a Carbon Free Footprint (CFF) when operating a BC Northern Lights Bloombox "Full Blast" 24/7